-- (1) Textbook: Functional Linear Algebra Robbins - (2) Calculator: A scientific or graphing calculator is recommended but not required. - (3) Loom: A screen recording app. - (4) Computer: A laptop computer with Mathematica installed, or access to Mathematica. - (5) YouTube: I will be posting supplementary videos to my YouTube channel.
+- (1) Textbook: Functional Linear Algebra Robbins - (2) Calculator: A scientific or graphing calculator is recommended but not required. - (3) Computer: A laptop computer with Mathematica installed, or access to Mathematica. - (4) YouTube: I will be posting supplementary videos to my YouTube channel.